ARMmbed/mbed-os-5-docs/docs/tools/bootloader.md

 ### `target.restrict_size`

-This parameter restricts the size of the application to be at most the specified size.
+This parameter restricts the size of the application to be at most the specified size rounded down to the nearest integer multiple of flash erase blocks.
 When `target.bootloader_img` is present, the start of the current application's code segment is computed as above; otherwise, the start address is the beginning of ROM.
-The size of the application is computed by rounding the end address down to the nearest flash erase block boundary and subtracting the start address.
 The postbuild merge process pads the resulting bootloader binary to its end address.

 The start address of the current application, as computed above, is available to C and C++ as `APPLICATION_ADDR` and to the linker as `MBED_APP_START`.
 The size of the current application is available as `APPLICATION_SIZE` and `MBED_APP_SIZE`.
 This parameter also defines `POST_APPLICATION_ADDR` and `POST_APPLICATION_SIZE` as the start address and size of the region after the application.